mibk/LeanMapperQuery/README.md

 WHERE ([author].[name] = 'Karel')
 ```

-You can see it performs automatic joins via *dot notation*.
-It supports all types of relationships which are known to **Lean Mapper**.
+You can see it performs automatic joins via the *dot notation*.
+It supports all relationship
+types known to **Lean Mapper**.

 It is very easy to use SQL functions.
 We can update query like this:

 ```php
 $query->where('DATE(@pubdate) > %d', '1998-01-01');
 $books = $bookRepository->find($query);
 ```

-and change the database query into following:
+which changes the database query into the following:

 ```sql
 SELECT [book].*
 FROM [book]